-Introduction to the various fields of study within kinesiology/health, physical education, and recreation.
+This course covers an introduction to the various fields of study within kinesiology/health, physical education, and recreation.
 Discussion of the responsibilities and opportunities of professional personnel.
 Orientation of student to opportunities in the field.
 Three hours lecture per week.
 Credit, three semester hours.